 Your degree audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official academic record and provides a chronological list of courses completed and other academic information.

-The Graduation Calculator option on the GPA Calc tab will show what average you will need in your remaining credits to graduate with your desired GPA.
+The Graduation Calculator will show what average you will need in your remaining credits to graduate with your desired GPA.
 The cumulative GPA excludes credit not taken at Lafayette or an affiliated program as noted in the College Catalog.

-The Term Calculator option on the GPA Calc tab will show an estimate of your cumulative GPA with the selected grades in your current term courses.
+The Term Calculator option will show an estimate of your cumulative GPA with the selected grades in your current term courses.

 No. This is an estimate only.